 I got started, mixing up the super easy 3-ingredient homemade chocolate recipe that I know like the back of my hand, and pouring the bottom layer of chocolate into the lined mini muffin tins.
-I popped the tin into the freezer to let the chocolate layer set and as I grabbed the peanut butter, I decided to have a little fun with the it…why have plain peanut butter cups when I could have peanut butter caramel cups?!?
+I popped the tin into the freezer to let the chocolate layer set and as I grabbed the peanut butter, I decided to have a little fun with it.
+Why have plain peanut butter cups when I could have peanut butter caramel cups?!?

-Since my discovery (via these homemade Twix Bars) that you could make homemade vegan caramel in like 30 seconds using almond butter, maple syrup, and coconut oil, I’ve been obsessed with it.
-So, while making these cups…I had the brilliant idea to substitute peanut butter for the almond butter to make peanut butter caramel – my peanut butter and caramel loving heart was all over this idea.
+Since my discovery (via these homemade Twix Bars) that you could make homemade vegan caramel in about 30 seconds using almond butter, maple syrup, and coconut oil, I’ve been obsessed with it.
+So, while making these cups…I had the brilliant idea to substitute peanut butter for almond butter to make peanut butter caramel – my peanut butter and caramel loving heart was all over this idea.

-These chocolate peanut butter caramel cups are vegan, gluten-free, and refined sugar free, so while they’re not exactly health food, they’re definitely a little better for you than grabbing a Reese’s.
+These Chocolate Peanut Butter Caramel Cups are vegan, gluten-free, and refined sugar-free, so while they’re not exactly health food, they’re definitely a little better for you than grabbing a Reese’s.
 And if you ask me, WAY tastier.
 The way the chocolate melts in your mouth with the thick layer of gooey peanut butter caramel is irresistible!
 Enjoy :)

-In a liquid measuring cup, whisk together the melted coconut oil, cocoa powder, and 3 tablespoons maple syrup.
+- In a liquid measuring cup, whisk together the melted coconut oil, cocoa powder, and 3 tablespoons maple syrup.
 Taste it, and add more maple syrup if you want it sweeter.
 Alternatively, you can use melted dark chocolate.

-Pour a small amount of the chocolate mixture into the bottom of each liner or mold cavity, until the bottom is thinly covered.
+- Pour a small amount of the chocolate mixture into the bottom of each liner or mold cavity, until the bottom is thinly covered.
 Don’t use more than half the chocolate mixture for this.
 Place the liners in the refrigerator or freezer for about 10 minutes to harden.

-While the chocolate hardens, stir together the peanut butter, maple syrup, coconut oil, vanilla extract, and salt until smooth and combined.
+- While the chocolate hardens, stir together the peanut butter, maple syrup, coconut oil, vanilla extract, and salt until smooth and combined.

-Once the bottom layer of chocolate is hard, place about 1 teaspoon of peanut butter caramel over the chocolate.
+- Once the bottom layer of chocolate is hard, place about 1 teaspoon of peanut butter caramel over the chocolate.
 Pour enough of the chocolate mixture over the peanut butter to cover it completely (if at any point the remaining chocolate gets too thick, warm it in the microwave for 10-15 seconds to remelt).
 Repeat until all are done.
 If desired, sprinkle the top with flaky sea salt.
 Return to the refrigerator to harden completely.

-Store in a sealed container in the refrigerator.
+- Store in a sealed container in the refrigerator.